 7:45 - 8:45am Breakfast club to support working parents 8:30 am Nursery Gate is open for children who attend Morning Nursery.
 8:30am KS1 and KS2 Gates are opened by members of staff for pupils to be welcomed into the school.
 8.35am Children will enter their classroom through their class door and settle to their morning work 8:45am Outer doors and gates are closed - any late arrivals then report to the main reception door and sign in.
 Lessons begin.
-8:45am Registration 10:45am Morning Break times 12:00 - 1:30pm Staggered Lunchtime (either 12 - 1pm or 12:30pm - 1:30pm) 3.05pm Gates are opened for collection 3:15pm End of the school day.
+8:45am Registration 10:45am Morning Break times 12:00 - 1:00pm Staggered Lunchtime 3.05pm Gates are opened for collection 3:15pm End of the school day.
 3:15pm After school clubs (these vary from term to term) 3:15pm - 5:30pm After school club to support working parents